RixTerreny/spring-la-mia-pizzeria-security/README.md

 - DatabaseUserDetailsService
 - SecurityConfiguration

-for more information about the setup of these classes i suggest to read the official documentation [Spring Security](https://docs.spring.io/spring-security/reference/)
+For more information about the setup of these classes i suggest to read the official documentation of [Spring Security](https://docs.spring.io/spring-security/reference/).